Madmartigan1/tradebot/README.md

 - **Swab → Deck Maintenance & Logkeeper** The newest crew member in v1.0.8 — responsible for keeping the decks spotless and records consistent.
 (*Fun fact:* The term “Swab” was inspired by *Captain Ron* — because every good ship needs a swab.)

-Together, they form a chain of command:
+Together they form a chain of command:

 **EMA (Captain)** gives orders.
 **AutoTune (Navigator)** continuously adjusts the fleet’s heading based on market weather.
 **MACD (Commodore)** ensures strategy aligns with the broader trend.